Move over kale and coconut water – there are some new food trends ready to take centre stage this year. This week the

 Compared to other dairy-free milks, pea milk is far higher in protein, offering 8 g per serve (240ml), slightly less than skim milk.
 The absorption rate of the protein will differ, as our body finds it harder to absorb plant-based proteins like those found in pea milk.
 That being said, it is a better protein profile than almond milk or rice milk, which contain 2g and less than 1g per serve, respectively.
-The higher protein content in pea milk will lend itself better to making sauces, custards and the like compared to other dairy-free milks.
+The higher protein content in pea milk will lend itself better to making sauces, custards and the like compared to other dairy-free milk.

 Ripple (currently the only company producing pea milk) also contains Omega-3 from the algal oil added.
-Other dairy-free milks don’t generally contain Omega-3 unless it has been added.
-Your standard moo juice naturally contains Omega-3 (with recent research point to organic milks having higher levels).
+Other dairy-free milk don’t generally contain Omega-3 unless added.
+Your standard moo juice naturally has Omega-3 (with recent research point to organic milk having higher levels).

-Unlike some dairy-free milks, this brand of pea milk has calcium added to it, making it a viable alternative for milk (always remember to shake the carton to distribute the calcium before drinking).
+Unlike some dairy-free milk, this brand of pea milk has calcium added to it, making it a viable alternative for milk (always remember to shake the carton to distribute the calcium before drinking).

 Similar to rice milk, pea milk is hypoallergenic; meaning those with allergies to nuts soy or dairy can safely consume it.

 - Sugar monster

-Unless buying the unsweetened version, it contains added sugar in the form of cane sugar, which might be a concern for those trying to cut down on added sugars.
+Unless buying the unsweetened version, it has added sugar in the form of cane sugar, which might be a concern for those trying to cut down on added sugars.

-If your interest is piqued, but you don’t live within walking distance of Whole Foods, you may be waiting a while before you can try a pea milk latte, as the brand is currently only selling in America.
+If your interest is piqued, but you don’t live within walking distance of Whole Foods, you may be waiting a while before you can try a pea milk latte, as the brand is only selling in America.

 As it is not sold in Australia yet, I couldn’t try it but I will when I see it.
 I found mixed reviews online, with some finding it chalky and unappealing; others loved the creamy, sweet taste (so who the hell knows!?)
 The brand is keen to point out it tastes nothing like peas, a guaranteed turn off!